hafsafatima28/ComfortPing-AI-ML-Student-Discomfort-Analysis/README.md

 - Logical analysis using ML-inspired approaches
 - Smart student reshuffling suggestions
 - Data-driven insights for hostel/PG management

+  ## System Architecture (Designed)
+The system is designed with a modular architecture where student feedback data is collected through APIs, processed using backend logic, and analyzed to identify discomfort patterns.
+The architecture is planned to support scalability using cloud services.

+## API & Cloud Exposure
+- REST APIs designed for submitting and retrieving student feedback
+- API structure planned using Amazon API Gateway (learning-level design)
+- Backend processing logic designed to run on AWS Lambda (serverless concept)
+- Amazon S3 planned for storing feedback files and reports
+- Understanding of stateless backend and event-driven processing

+## Frontend
+- Frontend interface concept designed using React / Next.js
+- Forms for student feedback submission
+- Dashboard view for discomfort analysis results

 ## Tech Stack
 - Java